 How to get rid of dandruff:

 This may be as easy as brushing and washing your hair more frequently, depending on how serious the dandruff is, which should help reduce oil build-up.
 Yet if there’s a flakier side of your dandruff, you may need to do something.
-These are some of the stuff I used to get rid of dandruff, which worked very well for me always.
+These are some of the stuff I used to get rid of dandruff, which worked very well for me.

-Apple Cider Vinegar: Even though I don’t have dandruff, after washing my hair, I enjoy doing an apple cider vinegar rinse as it clarifies the hair and eliminates any oil residue.
+Apple Cider Vinegar: Even though I don’t have dandruff but after washing my hair, I enjoy doing an apple cider vinegar rinse as it clarifies the hair and eliminates any oil residue.
 ACV is filled with vitamins and amino acids and has antibacterial, anti-inflammatory and antimicrobial effects, making it an excellent product for a lot of skin problems.

 Prevention: A healthy scalp means healthy hair, so I like using the Sisley Revitalizing Fortifying Serum for Scalp, $158, which has a high concentration of plant-based extracts, proteins, minerals and vitamins that reinforce the hair follicle and boost hair quality and shine.
 It’s also really important to make sure you wash your hair regularly.

-I hope you guys find your dandruff helpful and it works to get rid of it.
+I hope you guys find our tips helpful and it works to get rid of it.
 If none of these tricks help, however, then you should certainly contact your doctor or dermatologist.
 There are also skin disorders that can be mistaken for dandruff, so it’s worth consulting your doctor if it’s really itchy, extra flakey, or otherwise painful.
 And darlings, please be mindful of the dangers associated in using non-conventional products on your scalp.

 Don’t forget to check the ingredients in your shampoo and conditioner and try new items to see which work best on your hair.
 We are currently testing the safe, drugstore hair care brand HASK, which is free of sulfates, parabens, phthalates, gluten & drying alcohol, plus they have a wide variety of ranges to fit different hair types.
-Let us know if in the comments below you have any other questions about dandruff or haircare.

 Our Social Media Links :